Delemangi/finki-discord-bot/readme.md

 8. `quiz.json` - an array of the quiz questions
 9. `roles.json` - roles for the scripts and for the embeds
 10. `rules.json` - an array of the server rules
+11. `sessions.json` - an object of all exam sessions
-11. `staff.json` - an array of the staff
+12. `staff.json` - an array of the staff

 Check the `example` folder for the correct format.